 You can change your username in your settings under the “username” section on Twitch by completing the following steps:

-Step 3: In the profile settings section, you’ll see a space for your username.
-The edit button is located to the right of it.
-Click the button.
+In the profile settings section, you’ll see a space for your username.
+The edit button (pencil icon) is located to the right of it.
+Click the edit icon.

-Step 4: You may be redirected to insert your password and add verification through a token code sent to your phone.
+You may be redirected to insert your password and add verification through a token code sent to your mobile device.
 After you’ve inserted the required security measurements, you will be redirected to a page where you can enter your new username.

-Step 5: If the username is available, a green checkmark will appear.
-Double-check your name to make sure you typed it correctly, then press update.
+If the new username is available, a green checkmark will appear.
+Double-check your display name to make sure you typed it correctly, then press update.
 You may need to type in your password again.

 Twitch recycles abandoned usernames every 6 months.
 If the name is taken you can download the Twitch Username and User ID Translator Google Chrome extension to detect user id and check activity so you’ll know if the username will be available soon.